 These ancient roads are known as Sac-bé (Sacbeob in plural), and most of them endure until these days.
 The former inhabitants built them hundreds of years ago to connect temples or to establish merchant routes with distant cities.
 There are more than 50 roads at Cobá, and the largest one takes to Yaxuná which is about 62 mi (100 km) away, very close to Chichén Itzá.

 Cenotes and lagoons

 Cobá means ‘punched water’ and this ancient city was different from others since it was self-sufficient regarding water; it has five lagoons and cenotes in the surrounding area.
 The main ones are Cobá and Macanxoc which are close to the main entrance.

 How to get to Cobá?

-Take a tour a Cobá, the ancient Mayan city in the middle of the jungle.
+Take a tour to Cobá, the archaeological site in the middle of the jungle.
 You can combine it with a visit to the Tulum archaeological site or enjoy the all-inclusive Xel-Há park to enjoy an unforgettable day.